Thanks for visiting!

-I’m lucky to have had an interesting and diverse career that’s allowed me to travel the globe and live in diverse countries and cultures.
-To me, travel is one of the most educational and mind expanding experience one can have.
+I’m lucky to have had an interesting and diverse career that’s allowed me to travel the globe and live in different countries and cultures.
+To me, travel is one of the most educational and mind expanding experience you can have.
 My passion for travel, getting lost, and embracing new experiences has led me to want to share my stories with my readers.
 I hope to inspire others to see the world and ponder human behaviour to gain an understanding that your way… my way of living, is only one amongst thousands of different paths.

 I had my first overseas experience when I was 18.
 I booked a trip to Thailand.
 My grandparents had lived in Thailand when my mum was young so I’d grown up on Thai green curries, lots of chilli and a deep respect for Thai culture from stories passed on.
 Boarding the plane, I expected to land in a tranquil city, streets lined with Thai restaurants with wooden carvings and Buddha heads on the walls, playing soothing Thai music.
 How wrong I was.

 I touched down in the exhausted, humid, orange siam afternoon to complete culture shock.
-I took the train from the airport to the city and I gazed amazed out the windows as the scenery blurred, spun and changed before me, all synchronised with the train that pulled, hissed, clattered and squealed in to Bangkok.
+I took the train from the airport to the city and I gazed amazed out the windows as the scenery blurred, spun and changed before me, all synchronised with the train that clattered and squealed into Bangkok.
 I watched locals cook and eat by the train tracks, and remember the smell of Thai food, spice, humidity and charcoal.
 The temples twinkled at me, catching the setting siam sun with their mosaic of mirrors stuck to their peaked roofs.
 I was in awe.

 It was barely post the 9/11 terrorist attacks (I flew out at the end of that September), and Thailand was not the tourist hot-spot it is today.
 Even the tourist resort areas where ghost-towns in the wake of international shock.
 Getting on a plane was an edgy experience and people weren’t travelling… At all.
 This however, made it an even more authentic cultural experience for me.